Ruby Loftus Screwing a Breech-ring: Description

 The background of the painting shows the rest of factory floor, populated with women working at their benches; there is one man present, probably the foreman, given that he wears a tie.
-The clothing worn by the women carries a patriotic tone, according to the art historian Mike McKiernan, as reds, whites and blues dominate.
-According to the cultural historian Lindsey Robb, the painting—along with Frank Dobson's 1944 work An Escalator in an Underground Factory—"reinforce the representation of industrial work as female" during wartime.
+The clothing worn by the women carries a patriotic tone, according to the art historian Mike McKiernan, as reds, whites and blues—the colours of the Union Jack—dominate.
+According to the cultural historian Lindsey Robb, the painting—along with Frank Dobson's 1944 work An Escalator in an Underground Factory—"reinforces the representation of industrial work as female" during wartime.

-According to the art historians Teresa Grimes, Judith Collins and Oriana Baddeley, Knight adopts what they call a "documentary approach" to the machinery that "has the verisimilitude of a photograph but makes a far more powerful impact".
-In this manner, the painting is similar to many examples of British wartime cinema that depicted the working class in an unsentimental manner.